vitor-fernandes/ethernault-ctf-solves/README.md

 # ethernault-ctf-solves
-This repository contains some codes wrote in Foundry Framework to solve the challenges to Ethernault CTF
+This repository contains some codes wrote in Foundry Framework to solve the challenges of Ethernault CTF

 Before starting to run the tests, it's necessary to install the dependencies:
 ```